-With everyone spending a lot more time at home right now, many UK households find their home broadband is being put under unprecedented levels of demand.
+Everyone has spent a whole lot more time at home in recent times, and while the life is slowly moving towards a new kind of normal, many UK households are still finding their home broadband is being put under unprecedented levels of demand.
 And if you’re finding that your home broadband isn’t up to the task, then it might be time to think about moving to a new ISP (internet service provider).

 In this article, we’ll talk you through how long it takes to switch broadband provider, what you’ll need to do, and what to expect if you want to leave your contract earlier.
 Don’t miss our pick of the best broadband deals this month for all the latest prices and packages.